intellij-elm/intellij-elm/README.md

 1. Click 'Create New Project'
 2. Select 'Elm' from the panel on the left.
 3. Click the 'Next' button
-4. Give you project a name and a location on disk
+4. Give your project a name and a location on disk

 ## Opening an existing Elm project